utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 The **encoded message** is the full message (called "message" in the packetization protocol), i.e. what is actually sent through the transceiver and over the air.

 - Byte 0 - 0x00 (special character to indicate start of message)
-- Byte 1 - number of bytes in message (starting at byte 3 but not including the last byte, i.e. subtract 4 from total number of characters) - 0x00 is invalid
+- Byte 1 - number of bytes in decoded message with base-254 algorithm applied + 16 (i.e. +0x10, to avoid ever sending the byte 0x0D, should never overflow 255) (starting at byte 3 but not including byte n-1, i.e. subtract 4 from total number of characters) - number<=16 is invalid
 - Byte 2 - 0x00 (special character to separate length from message contents)
 - Byte 3-... - Decoded message with base-254 algorithm applied (see below)
 - Byte (n-1) - 0x00 (special character to indicate end of message)

 Even though the transceiver only accepts packets with a valid checksum, we add the start and count bytes in case characters are dropped over UART between the OBC and transceiver.

-TODO - will the length ever be 13?
-Maybe add an extra byte for padding and just have minimum rather than exact length.

 Base-254 Algorithm
 ^^^^^^^^^^^^^^^^^^